 If you've ever experienced anything like this, I just want to say that I know what you're feeling.
 I've been there too, and I've learned how to overcome it.

 Step 1: Don't Panic..It's Going to Be OK

 This used be my biggest pitfall.
-When I was younger, it used to take me WEEKS to get over these dreaded tweaks.
-As soon as it happened, I immediately got angry and blamed myself for either losing my form or performing a weight that I shouldn’t have.
+When I was younger, it used to take me WEEKS to get over a dreaded back tweak.
+As soon as it happened, I immediately got angry and blamed myself for either losing my form or performing a weight that I shouldn't have.

 If you've experienced this before, you know what I mean.
 You tweak something and you tell yourself immediately after, "I knew I shouldn't have done that.
 Now I'm gonna pay for it!"

 My biggest piece of advice in this situation would be this: don't panic.
 It happened.
 There is no going back.
 Take a deep breath and acknowledge this and make a decision.
 What are you going to do next?

 Step 2: Stay Moving and Limit Painful Positions

 Teenage Michael used to pout, stay in bed, pop Ibuprofen like candy and binge-watch Netflix.
 Although I do love my Netflix Marvel series, this probably isn't the best way to get over this situation!

 So you "tweaked" something.
 My biggest piece of advice is to KEEP MOVING.
 Find positions and movements that feel good, and do them a lot.